Editor’s Note: This blog post was updated on August 10, 2020.

 In our analysis, we can see that GuLoader creates another instance (in the following referenced as the second instance) of itself and modifies its execution (Figure 2 and Figure 3).

-The second instance then performs further malicious activities, which includes network activity to download the payload and the memory modification of other processes (Figure 4).
+The second instance then performs further malicious activities, which include network activity to download the payload and the memory modification of other processes (Figure 4).

 Other reports about GuLoader revealed the main functionality is implemented as shellcode, whereby the sample is a 32-bit executable written in VB6 that contains the shellcode in encrypted form.